BolunDai0216/BuildingCPP/README.md

 ```

 If we take a look at `bracket.i`, we can see all of the `integers` has been replaced with `int`.
 This shows that the job of the pre-processor is to only replace the `#` operations.
 Apart from `#include` and `#define`, we also have a few more pre-processing operations see [here](https://www.tutorialspoint.com/cplusplus/cpp_preprocessor.htm) for a description.

+### Compiler

+The job of the compiler is to transform the pre-processed C++ code into assembly code, which is easier to understand for the machine.
+Take a look at `main.s` for the assembly version of `main.cpp`.